Use this unit of study to give your students practice determining point of view in reading.

 - Class Discussion: Was this text first person or third person?
 How do you know?

 - Writing Activity: Discuss personification (giving human qualities to animals or inanimate objects) with your students.
 Use the text to model how the crayons have been given human like qualities.
 With the author using personification we get to see things from the crayons’ points of view.
 Have a variety of objects for the students to choose from. (stapler, phone, camera, toothbrush, money, tape, flower, ball, etc.) Have your students brainstorm about what life is like for the objects they have chosen.
-(We have included a graphic organizer that can be used.)
+(You will find a graphic organizer that students can use.)

 - What do you like?